emmanuelrouxfr/deep_learning_motion_mask_segmentation/README.md

 ## Case 1 : Use *our* trained model on *our* showcase data

    Run :`python3 trained_model_on_showcase_data.py`
-   Motion mask as .nii files and figures will be located in : `results_showcase/`
+   Motion mask as .mhd and .raw files will be located in : `results_showcase/`

 ## Case 2 : Use *our* trained model on *your* data (work in progress)